nusenu/ContactInfo-Information-Sharing-Specification/README.md

 Note: This URI MUST be accessible via HTTPS regardless whether the operatorurl uses HTTPS or not.
 The URI should not redirect to an other domain.

 For details about the expected content and format of this file see [tor spec proposal 326](https://gitlab.torproject.org/tpo/core/torspec/-/blob/master/proposals/326-tor-relay-well-known-uri-rfc8615.md).
-Proposal 326 can define additional files under "tor-relay" for newer relay IDs in the future.
+Proposal 326 can define additional files under "tor-relay" (not explicitely listed here) that can be used to achieve the same goal (retieve relay IDs).
+It is recommended to always use the latest relay ID format file.

-#### dns
+#### dns-rsa-sha1

-The dns method requires DNSSEC to be enabled on the domain to prevent/detect DNS manipulation in transit.
+The dns-rsa-sha1 method requires DNSSEC to be enabled on the domain to prevent/detect DNS manipulation in transit.

 When choosing this method the operator must create a DNS TXT record for each relay under the operatorurl domain to pass the verification.